Student Support Services

 Dining Service for Residential Students

-All students (regardless of classification) who reside in the residence halls will be required to purchase a University Resident Meal Plan (All Access, 20 Meals per Week, or 15 Meals per Week).
+All students (regardless of classification) who reside in the residence halls will be required to purchase a University Resident Meal Plan (All Access, 15 Meals per Week, 10 Meals per Week (*Sophomore status and above only).
 All of these meal plans include “Bearkat Bucks,” which can be used in lieu of cash at any food related establishment on campus.
 Meal plan contracts are valid for the entire academic year.
 Rates and additional information are available from the Department of Residence Life.
 Students who reside in Bearkat Village Apartments will not be required to purchase a Resident meal plan.

 Dining Service for Non-Residential Students

-Students who do not reside on campus have the option to purchase any meal plan available (All Access, 20 Meals per Week, or 15 Meals per Week, 90 Meals per Semester, 60 Meals per Semester, or 30 Meals per Semester).
+Students who do not reside on campus have the option to purchase any meal plan available (All Access, 15 Meals per Week,10 Meals per Week (*Sophomore status and above only), 70 Meals per Semester (Bearkat Value Plan), 30 Meals per Semester (Bearkat Lite), or Bearkat Flex Plan.
 All of these meal plans include “Bearkat Bucks,” which can be used in lieu of cash at any food related establishment on campus.
 Meal plan contracts are valid for the entire academic year.
 Rates and additional information are available from the Department of Residence Life.

 The buildings that are open for summer school housing vary from year to year because of renovation and maintenance schedules.
 Assignments are made according to date of deposit.

-The Student Money Management Center (SMMC) is a financial outreach and educational program administered by the Sam Houston State University Division of Student Services.
+Student Money Management (SMM) is a financial outreach and educational program administered by the Sam Houston State University Division of Enrollment Success.

-The mission of the Student Money Management Center is to empower students to achieve financial independence.
+The mission of Student Money Management is to help Bearkats achieve financial independence.

-The goals of the Student Money Management Center outreach program are for students to:
+The goals of Student Money Management are for students to:

 - Learn how to identify and track expenses during and after college;